 Parties, peer pressure, & more parties – so much fun to be had in this outing.

-Steve spikes goody-two-shoes Brandon’s drink at Donna’s underage alcohol party resulting in Brandon’s continued drinking at his own party thrown by he & Brenda when parents Jim & Cindy are out of town.
+Steve spikes goody-two-shoes Brandon’s drink at Donna’s underage alcohol party resulting in Brandon’s continued drinking at his own party thrown by he & Brenda while parents Jim & Cindy are out of town.
 What could go wrong?
-Turns out, plenty.
+Plenty.
 When the booze runs out, Brandon decides to drive drunk to the store, a decision he’d come to regret.

 One Man and a Baby (January 24, 1991)